simbo1905/simple-record-store/readme.md

 See `SimpleRecordStoreApiTests.java` for examples of the minimal public API.

 The public API useS a `ByteSequence` as the key.
-This is a lightweight wrapper to a byte array hat implements `equals` and `hashCode` .
-This means that we know exactly how the store the keys on disk and can use it as the key to a HashMap:
+This is a lightweight well to a byte array that implements `equals` and `hashCode` .
+This means that we know exactly how the store the keys on disk and can use it as the key of a Map:

 ```java
     @Synchronized